 Pour the Batter

-Put your skillet on medium heat.
-Add butter or oil.
+I like to let my skillet heat for a good 2–3 minutes before adding butter.
+You’ll know it’s ready when the butter melts instantly and starts to sizzle.
 Let it heat fully.
 Use a spoon to pour batter into the pan.
 Make small circles.
 Do not make them too thick.

 Cook the Cake